PitchBlackRecoveryProject/Documentation/BUILDING_Instructions.md

-# Building Instructions for Maintainers
+# Building Instructions for Maintainers (Depreciated)

 We use [CircleCI](https://circleci.com/) for on-demand testing and releasing recoveries.
 It uses our Customized Docker Image to handle the Build Environment.
 Any Maintainer who have access to the _GREEN Repositories_ inside this organization as-well-as Developers can use our Free Plan to build the Official Releases.
 You might just need to follow proper commit convention to start things up.